jdbcode/my-sweet-app/README.md

 - But your can embed your app in a customizable page using an iframe e.g.:<br>
 https://jdbcode.github.io/my-sweet-app/

-- See this file for iframe useage:<br>
+- See this file for iframe usage:<br>
 https://github.com/jdbcode/my-sweet-app/blob/main/index.html

 ![](custom_page_w_ee_app.png)